GuilhermeHHMS/formulario-alphacode/README.md

 # AlphacodeTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.
+This is a form project requested by the company Alphacode.

 ## Development server